japhir/cp-2018-42/README.md

 The LOSCAR model version used here was `2.0.4`.
 To see which changes were made to the 2.0.4 LOSCAR model, see the patch file (`Loscar-2.0.4.patch`).
 In short, it introduces astronomical forcing as a new input source, as well as noise.
-To acieve this, we define some new input paramters (`ORBFILE`, `ORBSTRENGTH`, and `NOISELEVEL`) and some new global variables for turning on/off the specific components (`NOISE`, `SCALE`, `VERBOSE`, `ADDNOISE`, etc.).
-If you have access to the Loscar source code, you can apply the patch running the following comand from your terminal.
+To achieve this, we define some new input paramters (`ORBFILE`, `ORBSTRENGTH`, and `NOISELEVEL`) and some new global variables for turning on/off the specific components (`NOISE`, `SCALE`, `VERBOSE`, `ADDNOISE`, etc.).
+If you have access to the Loscar source code, you can apply the patch by running the following comand from your terminal:

 ```{bash}
 patch /Loscar/directory/ loscar.patch